robinkraft/web-mapping/lecture2/Lecture2.md

 From the Carto data set dashboard, connect the `realstx` dataset, *Realtime US streamflow stations*, which contains streamflow information of over 4,000 stream gage stations.
 Click **New dataset**, then use the URL for `realstx_shp.tgz` [on this page](https://water.usgs.gov/GIS/metadata/usgswrd/XML/realstx.xml#stdorder).
 Set up daily syncing.

-Carto has another copy of this data set that we can query using URLs:
+Carto has another copy of this data set that we can query using URLs.
+Here's a sample query:

 [`https://common-data.carto.com/api/v2/sql?q=select+*+from+realstx+limit+10`](https://common-data.carto.com/api/v2/sql?q=select+*+from+realstx+limit+10)

 Examine this URL and the embedded SQL query.
 Copy and paste it into a new browser tab.

 * What happens?
+How many records are there?
 Can you change a parameter in the URL and get different results?
 Add `&format=shp` to the end of the URL.
 What happens?

 Visit the [USGS page](http://waterdata.usgs.gov/nwis/rt) to get a sense of the variable meanings.
 Specifically, what is a [percentile](http://help.waterdata.usgs.gov/faq/surface-water/what-is-a-percentile?searchterm=percentile)?
 What is gage height, also known as [stage](http://help.waterdata.usgs.gov/faq/surface-water/how-to-interpret-gage-height-and-streamflow-values)?